dlubawy/nix-configs/README.md

 ## Notes
 These configurations make use of personal preferences.
 I have forked some tools and made personal edits which may make this unstable:
-* nix-darwin: I added additional user configuration management and fixed some multi-user issues in the system.
+* `nix-darwin`: I added additional user configuration management and fixed some multi-user issues in the system.
 This was done in a heavy-handed manner and so will likely not be supported upstream.
 This may change as upstream improves on these issues.
-* nixvim: Needed to fork the `nixos-24.05` branch to get `flake check` working for all systems since upstream has an [import from derivation](https://nix.dev/manual/nix/2.23/language/import-from-derivation) that breaks checks.
+* `nixvim`: Needed to fork the `nixos-24.05` branch to get `flake check` working for all systems since upstream has an [import from derivation](https://nix.dev/manual/nix/2.23/language/import-from-derivation) that breaks checks.
-* agenix: Wanted to add armor output support for better git visibility.
+* `agenix`: Wanted to add armor output support for better git visibility.
 Also needed to fix `ageBin` for Darwin configuration.

 ## Setup
 ### macOS